geek29/chetak/README.md

 Chetak was the war-horse of Maharana Pratap, whom Pratap rode during the Battle of Haldighati, June 21, 1576.
 Pratap and Chetak attacked war elephant of opponent commander head-on in order to kill him.
 Chetak died in this battle after leaving Pratap out of danger after the failed attack and since.
 Chetak has been immortalized in the ballads of Rajasthan.

 ### TODOs

-- Add implicits in httpRequest matcher
+- Write sample service using httpRequestMatcher - KeyValueService
-- Add a sample service
+- Add Http Request body types - FormBody and JSON Body
 - Add keep-alive support in http
 - Add content-types in http
 - Add content encodings, media types, url encodings,